 One cast member it is likely will be involved is Mindy Kaling, who has previously stated that she would be keen to play a part in any reprisal.

-“I loved working on the show and I was there for eight years,” she said on The Talk in September.
+“I loved working on the show and I was there for eight years,” she said on in September.
 “I think that if Greg Daniels, who did the American version of the show, he’s such a genius.
 And if he were to be in charge of it, I can’t imagine that I wouldn’t want to help out in some way, or write, and I feel like probably the rest of the cast feels the same.”

 NBC chairman Bob Greenblatt has revealed in that past that the organisation often talks about bringing back The Office, and it seems like they’ve finally bitten the bullet.